danthonywalker/bc4d4j/README.md

 val client: IDiscordClient = ...
 client.moduleLoader.loadModule(BC4D4J())
 ```
+**NOTE:** If you're using the latter method, you must add BC4D4J to your CLASSPATH!
+To do so, it is recommended to use the [jitpack.io](https://jitpack.io/#danthonywalker/bc4d4j) repository.

 Now we need to design some commands.
 Let's make a *Ping -> Pong!* example.
 ```kotlin
 class PingCommand {